High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Abstract

 \section{Abstract}

-Many applications, most notably cryptographic protocols, do require high-speed, private, and unpredictable random numbers to work as intended.
-Quantum Random Number Generators (QRNG) are the only mean through which generate true randomness due to the non-deterministic nature of the quantum processes involved.
-However, currently available QRNGs have significant limitations that hinder their adoption, such as the need to trust the inner workings of the devices used, their bulkiness, their power-hungry nature and so on.
-In this work, we present a high-performance Source-Device-Independent QRNG leveraging on an integrated photonic chip.
-The protocol used exploits a heterodyne receiver to increase security compared to trusted QRNGs, while the integrated design, based on a custom-developed PIC, allows for a reduced size and power consumption, making the device an ideal solution for both portable and space applications.
-The system can deliver secure random numbers at a rate greater than 20Gbps with a reduced spatial and power footprint.
+A wide range of applications require, by hypothesis, to have access to a high-speed, private, and genuine random source.
+Quantum Random Number Generators (QRNGs) are currently the sole technology capable of producing true randomness.
+However, the bulkiness of current implementations significantly limits their adoption.
+In this work, we present a high-performance source-device independent QRNG leveraging a custom made integrated photonic chip.
+The proposed scheme exploits the properties of a heterodyne receiver to enhance security and integration to promote spatial footprint reduction while simplifying its implementation.
+This characteristics could represents a significant advancement toward the development of generators better suited to meet the demands of portable and space applications.
+The system can deliver secure random numbers at a rate greater than 20 Gbps with a reduced spatial and power footprint.